Miyuki Ueta: Suspicious deaths

-On October 27, the unemployed Taguchi, who lived in the same apartment with Ueta, died suddenly from a supposed illness.
+On 27 October, the unemployed Taguchi, who lived in the same apartment with Ueta, died suddenly from a supposed illness.

 In September, Taguchi rented a car from Ueta and crashed in front of Tottori Station while driving.
-At that time, Miyuki had received 80,000 yen from Kazumi, whom allegedly wanted to talk about "the other party", but that discussion never occurred.
+At that time, Ueta had received 80,000 yen from Kazumi, whom allegedly wanted to talk about "the other party", but that discussion never occurred.

 A month later, Taguchi fell into a coma and died.
 He was a regular patron of Ueta's snack bar, and even had a key to her home.

 Arrest

-In this case, Miyuki Ueta was arrested on November 2, 2009, for fraud, with the Tottori Prefectural Police using her real name and distributing the press release to news agencies.
+In this case, Miyuki Ueta was arrested on 2 November 2009, for fraud, with the Tottori Prefectural Police using her real name and distributing the press release to news agencies.
 However, she remained anonymous for five days after the suspicious deaths were discovered.
 Lay judges are considered for murder cases, so that the public is prejudiced against the defendant.
 However, most of the weekly magazines published the suspect's real name and photographs of her likeness, including sensational headlines reporting her upbringing and life situation.
 Shukan Shincho explained the reason for this as "high social interest, and the right to freedom of information", and Shukan Bunshun for the "seriousness" of the crimes.

 According to media researcher Keiichi Katsura, the series of reports of Ueta's real name did not slow even after police decided to point out that her guilt was not even established yet.

-After Ueta was arrested for robbery and murder on January 28, 2010, news agencies and major newspapers switched to reporting her real name officially.
+After Ueta was arrested for robbery and murder on 28 January 2010, news agencies and major newspapers switched to reporting her real name officially.